Posted on October 8, 2018 and last updated on February 06, 2025

 Doing the traverse requires summiting two not insubstantial mountains, with a fairly deep col between them, so be prepared for a hard and tiring hike.

-Close to the summit of Saddleback, you’ll come to an intersection with the trail to the summit, which heads right, and a trail going left to the mountain’s eastern ridge.
+Close to the summit of Saddleback, you’ll reach an intersection with the trail to the summit, which heads right, and a trail going left to the mountain’s eastern ridge.
 The trail to the east ridge ends roughly 0.8 miles away at another view.
-I am wondering whether this trail might be extended one day to form a loop back to the parking area?
+Return the way you came to continue your hike to the summit.

 If you start from the Saddleback Ridge Wind office, off Winter Hill Road, park behind the main office in the large lot.
 Head back the way you came down the driveway, turning right onto the access road, which is blocked by a locked gate.
 Make sure you call ahead (207-381-7327) to see if the road is open.
 It gets closed periodically for maintenance, and it is never open during the winter, when ice can fly off the turbines and be fatally dangerous.